 If you’ve been dreaming of a tiny, beautiful cat breed that’s smart and outgoing, you might have met your dream breed in the Singapura.
 While the origins of these feisty little cats might be a little murky, there’s no denying that they have a character that’s way larger than their diminutive size might suggest.

-As mentioned, Singapuras are extroverted cats who bundle up a whole lot of character into a tiny body.
-They’re one of the smallest cat breeds there is!
+As mentioned, Singapuras are extroverted cats that bundle up a whole lot of character into a tiny body.
+They’re one of the smallest cat breeds!
 Despite their small size, Singapuras are an incredibly active and high-energy breed that loves to play, run, and investigate all kinds of adventures.
-If you don’t keep these cats entertained, then they’ll likely find ways to do that themselves.
+If you don’t keep these cats entertained, they’ll likely find ways to do that themselves.
 So, don’t be surprised if your furniture gets a good scratching!

 Despite their outgoing personality, there’s one thing that these little cats absolutely hate, and that’s loud unexpected noises.
 They’re extremely sensitive to noise, so they’re often better suited to life as an indoor cat, where this can be controlled to a certain degree.

 1. The history of the Singapura breed is complicated

 The Cat Fanciers’ Association first recognized the breed in 1982, after Tommy and Hal Meadow brought three Singapura cats into America in the 1970s.
 They said that the cats had been rescued from a shelter.
 The Meadows then began a Singapura breeding program in America using these foundation cats.

 Confusingly, it then came to light that the cats that the Meadows brought back from Singapore weren’t found in Singapore but had originally been brought into the country by the couple.
 It is now thought that the Singapura was originally created by crossing the Abyssinian and Burmese cat breeds.
 A study into the genetic diversity of cat breeds found that the Burmese and Singapura are almost identical genetically.